 One of the finest points of discrepancies in the education system was with the Russian language.

-The most common methods of getting around Bucharest was walking or taking the bus/trolley.
+The most common methods of getting around Bucharest were walking or taking the bus/trolley.

 There were very few cars, and it was incredibly hard to acquire one for yourself.